Favorite Fall Festivals/Events in Virginia

 Cost: FONZ Member $20 | Non-member $30 (Make sure you buy tickets ahead of time, it’s $5 more at the gate)

 Why we love it: Yes it can get crowded, but the event is well organized with lots of staff on hand to keep everything running smoothly.
-We love the multiple entrances to start your evening exploring the Zoo.
+We like the multiple entrances to start your evening exploring the Zoo.
 We love visiting the animals during non-peak hours.
-The nocturnal small animals were super active, which was really fun.
+The small nocturnal animals were super active, which was really fun.
 The volunteers passed out not only candy but fruit treats, popcorn, pencils, and stickers.
 A nice variety.

 Tips: Be sure to purchase your parking pass (only available for members) early.
-It’s only a 3-hour event, so I’d suggest arriving a bit before 5:30 pm when they open.
+It’s just a 3-hour event, so I’d suggest arriving a bit before 5:30 pm when they open.
 The lines are long to enter, but it goes quickly once the event opens.
 Bring warm clothing because it gets cold quickly.
 Also, bring a stroller or wagon because it’s a large zoo and the little feet won’t make it very far up the hills.

 Want to read more?
 Head over to our blog post to read about Boo at the Zoo in depth. <—–click the link!